-The duty of affiliates of our general partner to present acquisition opportunities to our Partnership is limited, pursuant to the terms of the Amended and Restated Business Opportunities Agreement.
+The duty of affiliates of our general partner to present acquisition opportunities to our Partnership is limited, pursuant to the terms of the business opportunities agreement.
 Accordingly, business opportunities that could potentially be pursued by us might not necessarily come to our attention, which could limit our ability to pursue a business strategy of acquiring oil and natural gas properties.